Frequently Asked Questions

-Tax forms filed with the IRS and annual statements back to 2014 can be accessed via our Online Portal.
+Tax forms filed with the IRS and annual statements dating back to 2014 can be accessed via our online portal.
 After logging in, navigate to Accounts > Statements & Documents.
 Starting in May of 2017 with the Form 5498, forms were uploaded annually as soon as they were mailed.

 Where can I locate the form(s) I need?

-All forms needed by Provident Trust Group to take action on your account are located on our Forms page.
-If you need assistance selecting a form or completing it, please contact our VIP Services Team.
+All forms needed by Provident Trust Group to act on your account are located on our Forms page.
+If you need assistance selecting a form or completing it, please contact our VIP Services team.